-(d) Food which an individual or his/her spouse raises if it is consumed by the household;
+(d) Food which an individual or his/her spouse grows or raises if it is consumed by the household.

-(e) Assistance received under the Disaster Relief and Energy Assistance Act (as in effect on February 1, 2016) and assistance provided under any federal statute because of a presidentially-declared disaster;
+(e) Assistance received under the Robert T. Stafford Disaster Relief and Emergency Assistance Act (Pub.
+L. No. 100-707) and assistance provided under any federal statute because of a presidentially-declared disaster.

-(i) Any interest earned on excluded burial funds and any appreciation in the value of an excluded burial arrangement which are left to accumulate and become a part of that burial fund;
+(i) Any interest earned on an excluded burial fund and any appreciation in the value of an excluded burial arrangement which are left to accumulate and become a part of that burial fund.

 (j) Support and maintenance assistance based on need:

-(l) Twenty dollar general income exclusion, but does not apply to income based on need that uses income as a factor of eligibility and is wholly or partially funded by the federal government or by a nongovernmental agency.
-Catholic charities and the salvation army are nongovernmental agencies;
+(l) Twenty dollar general income exclusion.
+This exclusion does not apply to income/assistance based on need that uses income as a factor of eligibility and is wholly or partially funded by the federal government or by a non-governmental agency, in accordance with 20 C.F.R.
+416.1124(c)(12)(as in effect October, 1, 2020).
+Catholic charities and the salvation army are non-governmental agencies.

 (i) The office of housing and urban development (HUD); or

-(o) Any interest on excluded burial space purchase agreement if left to accumulate as part of the value of the agreement;
+(o) Any interest earned on an excluded burial space purchase agreement if left to accumulate as part of the value of the agreement.

-(r) Relocation assistance provided under title II of the Uniform Relocation Assistance and Real Property Acquisitions Policies Act of 1970 in accordance with 42 U.S.C.
-301 (as in effect on February 1, 2016) provided to individuals displaced by any federal or federally-assisted project or state or local government or through a state-assisted or locally-assisted project in the acquisition of real property;
+(r) Relocation assistance provided under title II of the Uniform Relocation Assistance and Real Property Acquisitions Policies Act of 1970 (Pub.
+L. No. 91-646) provided to individuals displaced by or through any federal, federally-assisted, state, state-assisted, local, or locally-assisted government project in the acquisition of real property.

-(t) Interest on a dedicated account in a financial institution, the sole purpose of which is to receive and maintain past-due supplemental security income (SSI) benefits which are required or allowed to be paid into such an account, and the use of which is restricted by section 1631(a)(2)(F) of the Social Security Act (as in effect on February 1, 2016);
+(t) Interest on a dedicated account in a financial institution for an individual under the age of eighteen, that is maintained by a representative payee, the sole purpose of which is to receive and maintain past-due supplemental security income (SSI) benefits which are allowed to be paid into such an account, and the use of which is restricted by section 1631(a)(2)(F) of the Social Security Act (as in effect October 1, 2020).

-(u) Gifts to children with life-threatening conditions from an organziation described in section 501(c)(3) of the Internal Revenue Code of 1986 (as in effect on February 1, 2016), within the following limitations:
+(u) Gifts to children with life-threatening conditions, in accordance with section 1612(b)(22) of the Social Security Act (as in effect October 1, 2020), from an organization described in section 501(c)(3) of the Internal Revenue Code of 1986, within the following limitations:

-(v) Interest and dividend income from a countable resource or from a resource excluded under a federal statute other than section 1613(a) of the Social Security Act (as in effect on February 1, 2016);
+(v) Interest and dividend income from a countable resource or from a resource excluded under a federal statute other than section 1613(a) of the Social Security Act (as in effect October 1, 2020).

-(E) Earned income exclusions excluded by the Social Security Act, in accordance with 20 C.F.R.
-416.1112 (as in effect on February 1, 2016) unless otherwise noted.
-The exclusions listed in this paragraph must be applied after the unearned income exclusions, and in the following order:
+(E) Earned income excluded by the Social Security Act, in accordance with 20 C.F.R.
+416.1112 (as in effect October 1, 2020) unless otherwise noted.
+The exclusions listed in this paragraph are applied after the unearned income exclusions, and in the following order:

 (a) Earned income of blind or disabled student children under the age of twenty-two, up to the SEIE monthly limit, and not more than the SEIE yearly limit.
-The SEIE monthly and yearly limits are updated and published annually in the medicaid eligibility policy letter that lists standards and limits that are changed by the social security administration's cost of living allowance (COLA).
+The SEIE monthly and yearly limits are updated and published annually in a medicaid eligibility procedure letter that includes standards and limits that have been updated due to the social security administration's cost of living adjustment (COLA).

-(4) Any portion of the twenty-dollars monthly general income exclusion which has not been excluded from unearned income in that same month;
+(4) Any portion of the twenty-dollar monthly general income exclusion which has not been excluded from unearned income in that same month.

 (5) The first sixty-five dollars of earned income in a month.

-(8) Blind work expenses, as defined in paragraph (B) of this rule;
+(8) BWEs, as defined in paragraph (B) of this rule.

 (1) Exclusions never reduce earned or unearned income below zero.